Authentic Beef Rosh Recipe || Afghani Beef Rosh || How to Make Beef Rosh with step by step photos and Video

 Make Beef Rosh?

-Preparation of Beef Rosh: wash all the meat under water, peel, and cut the potatoes into big cube-size
+Preparation of Beef Rosh: wash all the meat under water, peel, and cut the potatoes into big cubes

 Continuously keep